ak9999/ninjarmmpy/README.md

 ## What is this repository for?

-Unoffical [NinjaRMM API v2](https://ninjarmm.com/dev-api/) client for Python.
+Unoffical [NinjaRMM API v2](https://app.ninjarmm.com/apidocs/) client for Python.

-v2 API docs available here: https://app.ninjarmm.com/apidocs/

 Inspired by [py-ninjarmm-api-client](https://pypi.org/project/py-ninjarmm-api-client/)

-This library is far from finished.
+This library is currently not yet finished.

+### Note

+`ninjarmmpy` versions `0.2` and higher use the function names as named in the NinjaRMM documentation.
+This is a breaking change from past versions.

+If you are not yet able to update your function calls to use the new function names, then you should continue to use version `0.1.1a`.

 ## Requirements